Nicaragua Safety Guide

 Healthcare System

-Public hospitals are free but under-resourced; private clinics in Managua, Granada, and León offer faster care and English-speaking doctors.
+Public hospitals are free to Nicarag citizens but charge foreigners modest fees.
+Private clinics in Nicaragua offer faster service and English-speaking staff.

 Hospitals